Monisha0406/Laser-Security-Alarm-System/README.md

 # Laser Security Alarm System using Arduino

-## Project Description
+## Abstract
-This project implements a Laser Security Alarm System using Arduino Uno, LDR sensor, Laser module, LCD display, and Buzzer.
-The system detects unauthorized access when the laser beam is interrupted.
+The Laser Security Alarm System is a cost-effective and reliable security solution designed using Arduino Uno.
+The system detects unauthorized access by monitoring interruption of a laser beam falling on a Light Dependent Resistor (LDR).
+When the beam is interrupted, the Arduino activates a buzzer and displays a security alert on a 16x2 LCD screen.

 ---

+## Objective
+To design and implement a laser-based security alarm system that:
+- Detects intrusion accurately
+- Provides audible and visual alerts
+- Is simple to install and operate
+- Is affordable and scalable

+---

 ## Components Used
 - Arduino Uno (ATmega328P)
-- LDR (Light Dependent Resistor)
+- LDR Sensor
 - Laser Module
 - 16x2 LCD Display
 - Buzzer